eea/searchlib/website/docs/searchlib-ui/5-standalone.md

   `window.location.hostname`, but can be different if the proxy is running independently of the application

+**NOTE:** Whatever way you connect the searchlib to ElasticSearch, it should be aware of NLP capabilities.

 ### Running with embedded proxy

 To avoid CORS issues, we have the option of running an embedded proxy.